kbstarmie/kbstarmie.github.io/_posts/2017-03-12-fold-in-powershell.md

 title: Fold in PowerShell
 ---

-# {{ page.title }}

 Oftentimes, when working with data, you might find yourself needing to process or transform it in some way to continue.
 Duh, no kidding, you might say.
 Are you really writing a blog post about this?
 Run with me here, I promise there's gold at the end of the rainbow.

 Anyway.
 You might say "Sure, I'll use Excel and apply a function to my dataset".
 To which I'll reply "Good luck applying a regular expression to a range", or, "Good luck reading a nested conditional", and walk away.